Climate Action Plan

 What category do construction trucks come under?
 And what is "ground transportation?"
 And where can we find the carbon emissions that light-duty trucks, medium-duty trucks, heavy-duty trucks give off versus our vehicles?
 What gives off more emissions?

-fletchsa1 asked about 1 year ago
+fletchsa1 asked almost 2 years ago

 Construction trucks, and other heavy-duty or medium-duty trucks, along with passenger vehicles, are all grouped into "ground transportation" emissions (28% on-road, and 3% off-road).
 The data source used for these emissions comes from the PSRC's regional transportation model, and is an estimate of vehicle miles traveled per year within MI's borders -- this means that it includes vehicles that are just on Mercer Island temporarily, such as construction equipment.
 Large trucks are generally more polluting than private passenger vehicles.